rcarrata/rcarrata.github.io/_posts/2021-11-12-egress-firewall.md

 command terminated with exit code 1
 ```

-as expected this ping to 1.1.1.1 failed because it's denied by the EgressFirewall.
+As expected, this ping to 1.1.1.1 failed because it is denied by the EgressFirewall.

 * Test curl to the OpenShift docs webpage: